Strike, protests mark International Women's Day in Spain - Journal du Cameroun

 For the second year running, Spanish women went on strike Friday for International Women’s Day, with several protests kicking off over what has become a hot topic in the country’s election campaign.

-“If we stop, the world stops.”
-Armed with this slogan, Spain’s largest unions CCOO and UGT organised a two-hour work stoppage — the first starting at midday — while smaller unions have called for a 24-hour strike.
+“If we stop, the world stops,” said one of the main slogans as Spain’s largest unions CCOO and UGT organised a two-hour work stoppage — the first starting at midday — while smaller unions called for a 24-hour strike.

-Madrid Mayor Manuela Carmena, prominent journalists, nuns and company employees are among hundreds of women who have pledged to take part in a strike that seeks to recreate an unprecedented two-hour work stoppage that took place on the same day in 2018.
+Madrid Mayor Manuela Carmena, prominent journalists, nuns and company employees are among hundreds of women who pledged to take part in a strike that seeks to recreate a two-hour work stoppage that took place on the same day in 2018.

 It was as yet unclear how many women were participating.